Laufire/aws-sms-helper/ReadMe.md

 * Transactional SMS are sent almost immediately and the failure rate is rather low.

 * Not all AWS Regions support sending SMS-es.

+## Log

+* 190423_1900	Decided to convert the package into a simple SMS helper and implement the verification part as a separate module, so that other channels too could be used to create challenges.